timeoutdigital/treehugger/README.rst

     include: s3://bucket-name/filename.yml?versionId=7

-Where the value is a url pointing to another yaml file consisting of environment variables.
-The file will be fetched, and the yaml data included.
-Currently only S3 urls are supported. versionId is required.
+Where the value is a URL pointing to another YAML file consisting of environment variables.
+The file will be fetched, and the YAML data included.
+Currently only S3 URLs are supported. versionId is required.

 N.B.
 To be sure of the Python you're using to run Treehugger, you can also run it as a module.
 For example: